-We must always be aware that we are under judgment (I Peter 4:17).
-God desires us to continue moving forward in faith toward His Kingdom, where we will enjoy the ultimate expression of His goodness toward us.
+We need to be aware at all times that we are under judgment (I Peter 4:17).
+God desires us to continue moving forward in faith to His Kingdom, where we will enjoy the ultimate expression of His goodness toward us.
 But if "we neglect so great a salvation" (Hebrews 2:3), we will not escape His severity, designed to shake us to our marrow and move us to repentance.